-On appeal, petitioner argues that the circuit court erred in terminating her post-adjudicatory improvement period.
-Petitioner asserts that she was given an insufficient amount of time to correct the conditions of abuse and neglect.2 Specifically, petitioner contends that the circuit court erred in suspending her visitation with her child because she "should have been permitted visitation with [her child], even when [she] was under the influence of controlled substances as long as [she] behaved appropriately with [her child.]"
+On appeal, petitioner argues that the circuit court erred in terminating his postadjudicatory improvement period.
+Specifically, petitioner contends that the circuit court erred in suspending his visitation with his child because he "should have been permitted visitation with [his child], even when [he] was under the influence of controlled substances as long as [he] behaved appropriately with [his child.]"
 We strongly disagree.
-Notably, petitioner does not argue that the circuit court violated any of the statutory time periods set forth in Chapter 49 of the West Virginia Code for child abuse and neglect proceedings.
 West Virginia Code § 49-4-610 sets forth when a circuit court may grant, extend, or terminate an improvement period.
 Further, West Virginia Code § 49-4-610(7) requires the termination of an improvement period "when the court finds that [a parent] has failed to fully participate in the terms of the improvement period."
 Additionally, we have long held that "[i]t is within the court's discretion to grant an improvement period . . . [and] it is also within the court's discretion to terminate the improvement period . . . if the court is not satisfied that the [parent] is making the necessary progress."
 Syl.
 Pt.
 2, In re Lacey P., 189 W.Va.
 580, 433 S.E.2d 518 (1993).

-In petitioner's case, she failed to fully participate in her post-adjudicatory improvement period.
-It is clear from the record that the terms and conditions of her post-adjudicatory improvement period required her to enter a long-term drug rehabilitation facility, participate in all services offered by the DHHR, obtain an appropriate residence, remain drug and alcohol free, and submit to random drug and alcohol screens.
-While petitioner admitted that she attended a long-term drug treatment facility, she also admitted that she voluntarily left the facility and had not returned at the time of the dispositional hearing.
-The circuit court also heard evidence that petitioner failed to participate in parenting and adult life skills classes, failed ten drug screens, and had not visited with her child since approximately February of 2016.
-As such, it is clear that petitioner failed to fully participate in her improvement period or make sufficient progress.
+In petitioner's case, he failed to fully participate in his post-adjudicatory improvement period.
+It is clear from the record that the terms and conditions of his post-adjudicatory improvement period required him to enter a long-term drug rehabilitation facility, participate in all services offered by the DHHR, obtain an appropriate residence, remain drug and alcohol free, and submit to random drug and alcohol screens.
+While petitioner admitted that he was attending a long-term drug treatment facility, he conceded that he voluntarily left the facility and had not returned at the time of the dispositional hearing.
+The circuit court also heard evidence that petitioner failed to participate in parenting and adult life skills classes and failed sixteen drug screens, and had not visited with his child since January of 2016.
+As such, it is clear that petitioner failed to fully participate in his improvement period or make sufficient progress.
 For these reasons, we find no error.